khanyicode/Connect4-Python/README.md

 2.  **Ensure Python is Installed:** Python 3.x is required.
 3.  **Install Dependencies (if any):**
     ```bash
-    # If using numpy or pygame, install them with pip
+    # Install them with pip
     pip install numpy pygame
     ```